-Turbines are made up of three rotor blades which spin in the wind.
+Turbines are made up of three rotor blades that spin in the wind.
 These angled blades are developed to be straight and incredibly aerodynamic – which means they reduce drag from air moving past – with a slight curve on one side to create lift.
-It is this lift which causes the blades to move and rotate, creating kinetic energy.
+It is this lift that causes the blades to move and rotate, creating kinetic energy.

 The kinetic energy created from the movement of the blades is transferred into a generator where it converts to electricity.
 All of this happens in the ‘hub’ of the wind turbine, the small section that the blades are connected to.

 Once the power has entered the generator, it is moved down the tower and into a transformer before being sent to the national grid.

 These are the most common type of wind turbines: the tall white towers with rotor blades spinning in the breeze.
 The most powerful wind turbine on record is currently the Vestas V164, which can produce 9.5 megawatts.
 That means one turbine alone could power 9,000 homes!

 There are many variations of vertical-axis turbines but generally, they produce less power than horizontal-axis turbines.
 However, they are better to maintain due to the fact their components are easier to access.

 One style of vertical-axis turbine is the Darrieus Wind Turbine, which can create its own internal force of wind so therefore doesn’t rely solely on the speed of the wind in order to rotate quickly.
 That does mean it requires a separate motor to get started, though.

 Cycloturbines improve upon the Darrieus, generating more power as well as being able to start without assistance.
 Meanwhile, the vertical-axis turbine is being continuously developed and improved for everyday use.